blueag8/Super-Scholar/README.md

 To play a visually appealing game.
 Easy to navigate and provides clear instructions on how to play.
 As a player, I want to know how I am progressing so I would like feedback such as a scoreboard.

 **The Plan**
-I would like to connect to a third party API to have access to an existing database.
+I would like to connect to a third-party API to have access to an existing database.

 This is a checklist of what I would like to implement: